 General Stability: There are four factors which contribute to the overall stability of the Boot house.
 These are:

 - The interaction of blockwork with the columns to form external shear walls.

 - The mild steel tie rods within the cavities which tie the corner columns to adjacent columns.

 - The ring beams at first-floor and eaves level, which help to locate the columns and redistribute local loads.

 - Internal blockwork partitions and floor construction.

 Evidence from BRE inspections and reports from one local authority did not identify any Boot houses in danger of overall collapse.
-Considerable structural weakening had been identified in a number of components at two sites but the combination of circumstances required to bring about overall instability had not yet occured.
+Considerable structural weakening had been identified in a number of components at two sites, but the combination of circumstances required to bring about overall instability had not yet occurred.

 You can find a far more in depth report as the overall condition of Boot Houses, Titled, The structural condition of Boot pier and panel cavity houses, published by the Building Research Station and available through the BRE Press website.

 One of the main reasons for this may be the visible external signs of distress which have caused authorities to investigate their houses before deterioration had progressed to a point where it became critical.

 In the early 1980’s around 1500 Boot properties on the Saffron Lane & Braunstone Estates in Leicester were to contain a wide number of serious structural defects pertaining to degradation of both the steel frame & concrete that was used in these constructions.
 Demolition of around 1000 Boot properties on the Saffron Lane Estate began in 1985 to make way for new, replacement housing.